clulab/tomcat-speech/agents/README.md

 The recording of the audio will begin as soon as the `Connect` button is pressed.
-The timestamp corresponding to the start of the recording will be saved in a file named `participant_<id>_metadata.json`, along with the sample rate.
+The timestamp corresponding to the start of the recording will be saved in a file named `participant_<id>_metadata.json`.

-The audio will be recorded as a raw collection of bytes representing 32-bit floating point numbers, with a sample rate of 44.1 kHz using a single channel.
-This is to enable downstream usage by other programs that take in streaming audio input.

-To convert the raw audio file to a WAV file that can be played using media players such as [VLC](https://www.videolan.org/vlc/index.html), you can use [`ffmpeg`](http://ffmpeg.org).
-For example, the following invocation:
+The audio will be recorded as a WAVE file that can played using media players such as VLC or `ffplay`.

-    ffmpeg -f f32le -ar 44.1k -ac 1 -i participant_name.raw participant_name.wav

-will convert the file `participant_name.raw` to a WAV file named `participant_name.wav`.